 This means that, regardless of whether a person inherited NF from their parent or whether it was a new mutation in them, there is then a 50% or 1 in 2 chance that they will pass the condition on to a child.

-The following images are representations of the way in which NF1 and NF2 are inherited.
+The above images are representations of the way in which NF1 and NF2 are inherited.

 Schwannomatosis is more complex and seems to involve more than one gene.